-For this program, a dedicated Blue Shield Promise Health Navigator (1 FTE) is placed at a specific clinic or IPA location to conduct outreach to members to support with appointment scheduling, health education, identify missing compliant data and other Promise specific intervention implementation and oversight.
-Embedded health navigators are located at a clinic site, can meet with members face-to-face, works directly with clinic's quality team and providers, and can influence clinic processes.
+For this program, a dedicated Blue Shield Promise, Health Navigator is placed at a specific clinic location (embedded) or at a provider group (non-embedded) to conduct outreach to members to support appointment scheduling, health education, identify missing compliant data and other Promise specific intervention implementation and oversight.
+Embedded health navigators are located at a clinic site, where they can meet with members face-to-face, work directly with the clinic's quality team and providers, and can influence clinic processes.
 Non-embedded health navigators are located at administrative offices or at IPAs.